You are here

-The public should be aware that a “Lifestyle” test may not have been proven to be clinically valid.
 If you feel unwell, you are encouraged to seek medical advice from a licensed healthcare provider.
-Note that state regulations require that all laboratory testing, including “Lifestyle” tests, require an order from a authorized individual, such as a licensed physician.
+Note that state regulations require that all laboratory testing requires a prescription from an authorized individual, such as a licensed physician.

 Below please find links to information from nationally recognized associations regarding opinions on certain tests where clinical validity has not been well established.